finnito/Science/content/12phy/4-nuclear/markdown/2-atomic-structure.md

 ---

+1. Explain why the experiment had to be carried out in a vacuum.

-1. If the alpha particles had not been travelling through vacuum, they would have been affected by the molecules in the air.
+- If the alpha particles had not been travelling through vacuum, they would have been affected by the molecules in the air.
 Then the results (the deviation in the particles’ paths) would not be dependent only on the atoms of the gold foil.

 ---

+2. Explain why it was necessary for the gold foil to be a few atoms thick.

-2. Rutherford was aiming to see how alpha particles would behave as they went through the foil.
+- Rutherford was aiming to see how alpha particles would behave as they went through the foil.
 Alpha particles are stopped very easily.
 If the gold foil was thicker it would have stopped the particles completely and not let any to go through.

 ---